Manshur7/ViewFlipperDemo/README.md

 Below is part of the code for the automatic Flip:<br/> automatic.java<br/>
 ```
+/*
+    Author: Manshur Ramhith
+    Description: This activity implements automatic switches from one view of the ViewFlipper to another with a fixed interval in       between them.
+Also I added a textview Dynamically to show that it is not mandatory to add it in the XML File
+    Date: 12/05/19
+ */
 public class automatic extends AppCompatActivity {
     private ViewFlipper viewFlipper;